MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 You need to understand the structure of the document, including how it's laid out and the types of content in the document.
 Understanding the structure and content of your documents helps you make the following determinations:

 - Whether the document requires preprocessing to clean up noise, extract media, reformat, or annotate items to ignore
-- What in the document you want to ignore or exclude
+- Whether you want to ignore or exclude content in the document
-- What in the document you want to capture
+- What parts of the document that you want to capture
 - How you want to chunk the document
 - How you want to handle images, tables, charts, and other embedded media

-The following are some categorized questions you can use to help you make some of these determinations.
+The following sections list some categorized questions that you can use to help you make some of these determinations.

-#### Questions about common items you can consider ignoring
+#### Questions about common items that you might ignore

 Some structural elements might not add meaning to the document and can safely be ignored when chunking.
-In some situations, these elements can add valuable context and aid in relevancy queries to your index, but not all.
-The following are some questions about common document features you need to evaluate to see if they add relevancy or should be ignored.
+In some situations, these elements can add valuable context and improve the relevancy of queries to your index, but not all.
+Ask the following questions about common document features to see whether they add relevancy or should be ignored.

 - Does the document contain a table of contents?
 - Are there headers and footers?